NJT Rewards — Loyalty Points Program

 3. Engagement Stage: Redemption

-After purchasing a reward, users can head to the Wallet section within the web application menu to view and redeem their offer.
-Each reward comes with a unique QR code or Offer Code that can be implemented at checkout.
+After purchasing or earning a reward, users can navigate to the Wallet section within the NJT Rewards web app to view and redeem their active offers.
+Each reward includes a unique QR code or offer code that can be easily scanned or applied at checkout—whether at NJ Transit terminals or partner vendors.

 4. Reflection Stage: Post-Redemption